 Zinke holds a Bachelor of Arts degree in Communication and Psychology from Virginia Tech.

 John Bednarski is the Chief Engineer and Group Manager of Engineering Services for the Metropolitan Water District of Southern California.
 He is responsible for all of Metropolitan’s engineering activities, including management of the Capital Investment Plan; facility planning; construction management and inspection; project management; and infrastructure monitoring.

 Diane Pitman is the Director of Human Resources for the Metropolitan Water District of Southern California.
 Pitman has more than 25 years of experience in the field of human resources.
 She is responsible for ensuring that Metropolitan’s workforce is ready for the challenges ahead.
 This includes recruiting and retaining the best talent, developing and training employees for future opportunities and challenges, ensuring benefits and compensation are competitive, fostering positive and effective employee and labor relations activities, workers’ compensation and risk management.

-Pitman is a product of Metropolitan’s training and development program.
-She began her employment as a Human Resources Analyst and through training, rotational learning and support of Metropolitan leadership was promoted to the most senior position in Human Resources Management.
-Prior to Metropolitan, Pitman worked in banking and computer software development, which included international HR assignments.
+Pitman is a product of Metropolitan’s succession planning initiatives.
+She began her employment as a Human Resources Analyst and through challenging opportunities, rotational learning and demonstrated strategic leadership, was promoted to the most senior position in Human Resources Management in 2015.
+Prior to Metropolitan, Pitman worked as an HR professional in banking and technology industries, which included international HR assignments.

 A California native and avid soccer player and fan, Pitman has a Master’s degree in Human Resources from Claremont Graduate University and a Bachelor’s degree in Psychology, with a minor in Human Resources, from Cal Poly Pomona.

-Lilly Shraibati is responsible for the acquisition, management and protection of all of Metropolitan’s Real Property Assets and for developing additional revenue generating opportunities related to real property management.
-In addition, her group provides support to key projects such as the Diamond Valley Lake Recreation and Development Project, the Bay-Delta Initiatives, the Regional Recycled Water Supply Program and the Right-of-Way and Infrastructure Protection Program.
+Shraibati is responsible for the acquisition, management and protection of all of Metropolitan's Real Property assets, as well as the development of additional revenue generating opportunities related to real property management.
+In addition, her group provides support to key District projects.